alexandermendes/Flask-Z3950/docs/index.rst

 Quickstart
 ==========

-Initialise a :class:`Z3950Manager` object and start performing searches with your chosen :class:`Z3950Database`, like so:
+Performing a database search via Z39.50 can be done like this:

 .. code-block:: python